 For residents in Benton Park West, MO, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Benton Park West, MO.
 At Axes Physical Therapy, our Benton Park West, MO physical therapists specialize in TMD treatments that relieve pain and restore comfort to patients’ everyday routines.
-Our TMJ therapy can be found at our Ballwin, MO location located just off Manchester/HWY 141.
+Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
 Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.

 What Is Temporomandibular Joint Dysfunction (TMD)?

 Temporomandibular Joint Dysfunction (TMD) is a collection of disorders impacting the temporomandibular joint (TMJ), which connects the lower jaw (mandible) to the temporal bone of the skull.
-Located just in front of each ear, the TMJ is unique among joints in the body due to its dual functions: it allows for both the up-and-down hinge movement and the sliding or gliding movement required for chewing, speaking, and other jaw movements.
-Thanks to its versatility, the TMJ is considered one of the most dynamic and complex joints in human anatomy.
+Positioned just in front of the ears, the TMJ stands out for its dual capabilities, enabling both hinge and sliding motions vital for eating, talking, and other jaw functions.
+Its range of motion and versatility make it one of the body’s most intricate and frequently used joints.

 Anatomy of the Temporomandibular Joint (TMJ)